-Cold storage and related services HK\$'000 Trading and related services HK\$'000 Total HK\$'000
+Cold storage and related services HK\$'000 Trading and related services HK\$'000 Money lending services HK\$'000 Total HK\$'000

-Revenue 189,767 3,732 193,499
+Revenue 198,583 15,169 213,752

-Segment profit (loss) 3,438 (3,202) 236
+Segment profit (loss) 3,187 (14,028) (10,841)

-Unallocated income 4,367
+Unallocated income 2,409

-Unallocated expenses (15,488)
+Unallocated expenses (10,632)

-Change in fair value of financial instruments 81
+Change in fair value of held

-Adjustment on loans to an investee 39,956

-Adjustment on amount due to non-controlling

-Interests of a subsidiary (1,135)

-Impairment loss on available-for-sale investments (5,118)
+for trading investments (115)

-Share of loss of a joint venture (329)
+Share of loss of a joint venture (2,828)

-Finance costs (3,468)
+Finance costs (1,844)

-Profit before tax 19,102
+Loss before tax (23,851)

 The accounting policies of the operating segments are the same as the Group's accounting policies described in note 3.
-Segment profit (loss) represents the profit earned by (loss from) each segment without allocation of interest income, sundry income, central administration costs including part of auditor's remuneration and directors' remuneration, adjustment on amount due to non-controlling interests of a subsidiary, change in fair value of financial instruments, adjustment on loans to an investee, impairment loss on available-for-sale investments, share of loss of a joint venture and finance costs.
+Segment profit (loss) represents the profit (loss) from each segment without allocation of interest income, sundry income, central administration costs including part of auditor's remuneration and directors' remuneration, change in fair value of held for trading investments, share of loss of a joint venture and finance costs.
 This is the measure reported to the chief operating decision makers, the executive directors, for the purposes of resource allocation and performance assessment.